easysso/easysso/README.md

 8. Resource - set to blank
 9. Nonce

+You can use copy and paste this URL to test the authentication flow.
+Once the users have authenticated successfully, they will be redirected to the *success* endpoint provided by the demo web app which only shows the claims that were forwarded to the app.

+In production, you will use a URL that is part if your web app to recieve this information.
+To make it work, you can replace the demo web app URL with a URL from your solution by going to *Azure Active Directory -> App Registrations > App name that you provided > Authentication > Redirect URLs*

 You can log the users out by redirecting them to the following URL -
 ```
 https://login.microsoftonline.com/common/oauth2/v2.0/logout